TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Method

 \subsection{Foundation of Feature Contrast Enhancement}

 The mathematical foundation of the feature contrast enhancement in our fusion strategy is built upon the correlation between a ground-truth (GT) box-level mask and the initial fused feature.
 The initial fused feature is generated by a feature fusion module.
-Therefore, this feature contains full information from both modalities, but it is noisy.
-The box-level mask is generated by assigning 1s to the regions inside GT boxes and 0s to the other regions.
-This mask label not only helps pinpoint the location of targets but also saves time compared to pixel-level labeling.
+This feature contains full information from both modalities, but it is noisy.
+The box-level mask is generated by assigning 1s to the regions inside GT boxes and 0s to the other regions, hence it has a distinct contrast between the foreground regions and the background regions.
 In this context, the intuition for contrast enhancement of the initial fused feature is to improve the aforementioned correlation in the channel dimension.
+Fig.~\ref{fig:foundation} illustrates the schematic diagram of the feature contrast enhancement foundation.
+In the following we elaborate the computation process.

 Denote the initial fused feature as $\mathbf{F}_x\in\mathbb{R}^{h\times w\times c}$ and the GT box-level mask as $\mathbf{\tilde{m}}\in \mathbb{R}^{h\times w}$.
 Since the GT mask $\mathbf{\tilde{m}}$ is not available at test time, we learn to predict it using a segmentation branch.
 Denote the predicted mask as $\mathbf{m}\in \mathbb{R}^{h\times w}$, we can compute the cosine similarity between the predicted mask and the initial fused feature across the channel dimension as